lhelper-org/libgedit-amtk/README.md

 See the `gtk_doc` Meson option.
 A convenient way to read the API documentation is with the [Devhelp](https://wiki.gnome.org/Apps/Devhelp) application.

+See also the `docs/` directory for additional notes.

 Development and maintenance
 ---------------------------